 Once you have made a decision, you should generate keywords.
 Keywords are search terms that you use when searching for information about your topic.
 The above video explains how you can write keywords.
 Watch it, then continue reading this section.

 Once your instructor has approved of your choice of a communication theory, you should create keywords for that specific theory.
-Keaywords, which will bea your search terms, should not be too broad or too narrow.
+Keywords, which will be your search terms, should not be too broad or too narrow.

 Example: let's say that you have chosen Carol Gilligan's Different Voice theory.
 Potential keywords from broad to narrow are: